|LabVIEW 2015 Help|

 To add a target folder to a LabVIEW project, you must have a module or driver that supports targets installed.

-You also can use a target folder to organize the targets in your LabVIEW project.
 To add a target folder to the project, right-click the project root in the Project Explorer window and select New»Target Folder from the shortcut menu.
 A target folder appears in the Project Explorer window.